Estimated Total Annual Driving Costs for:

 The amount is based on the following assumptions:

-Environmental costs are the amount of greenhouse gas emissions your car produces over five years.
+Environmental costs are the amount of greenhouse gas emissions your car produces when running.
 For internal combustion engine vehicles this number is based on the gas burned by the vehicle.
-For hybrid and electric vehicles the CO2 emissions produced by electricity is factored into the equation.
-Electricity rates are different in each province, and these numbers are supplied by the provincial government.
+Electric vehicles do not emit any emissions when the vehicle is running.
+For hybrids, we include the CO2 emissions for when the internal combustion part of the engine is in use.
+We use the following assumptions in our calculations:

 Drivers can adjust how they drive to help reduce fuel consumption and their environmental impact.
 To learn more visit www.caa.ca/ecodriving.

-CAA has one of the most comprehensive EV charging station maps in Canada.
+CAA has 11 of the most comprehensive EV charging station maps in Canada.
 You can visit CAA’s Electric Vehicle Charging Station Locator here: www.caa.ca/evstations/.

 Yes.
 The monthly payment is an estimate that assumes a 15% down payment using current finance rates in your area, and includes the principal amount of the loan along with interest payments.
 The vehicle price used is based on an estimate of the typical price a consumer will pay for this vehicle.
 Your monthly car payment will differ and depend on the actual price you pay for the vehicle, your down payment amount, and the interest rate on your loan.
 The term of the loan is equal to the timeframe analyzed in this calculator.